Hudyyyni/TicTacToe/README.md

 # TicTacToe
-My version of  TicTacToe

-NUM pad represents tictactoe fields
-Enjoy the game
+Using NUM pad, that represents fields, try to beat your opponent Enjoy the game